-PII Protection Guide
+PII Protection

-Quick Setup
+Quick setup

-Add PIIGuard to any agent in one line:
+Add PIIGuard to any agent:

 from sagewai.engines.universal import UniversalAgent